When Liana arrived for her first meeting with Workwise it...Read more about Liana

 Afa secured employment despite living with schizophrenia and a complex criminal record.

 Afa was referred to Workwise by the Auckland Lotofale Pacific Mental Health Service.

-He was on probation when was referred.
-Afa has a complex criminal record and has been living with schizophrenia for many years.
-Afa was reserved at our initial meeting.
-He only said “yes” or “no,” instead of having an effective conversation with me.
+Afa had a complex criminal record and had been living with schizophrenia for many years.
+Afa was reserved at the initial meeting.
+He only said “yes” or “no,” instead of having an effective conversation with his employment consultant.

-My team leader suggested that I include Afa’s key worker or community support worker for further one-on-one meetings with him.
+The team leader suggested that the employment consultant should include Afa’s key worker or community support worker for further one-on-one meetings with him.
 After a few meetings, Afa was able to describe what his motivation for getting work would be.

-To help Afa to move to independence, I had two sessions with him to teach him how to catch the bus.
-Also, I worked with his key worker to help him to get an ‘AT HOP’ card.
+To help Afa to move to independence, they had two sessions on how to catch the bus.
+Also, the employment consultant worked with his key worker to help Afa to get an AT HOP card.

 After those tasks were done, Afa got used to catching the bus to come to see his employment consultant.
 Afa was getting more and more engaged through one-on-one meetings, text messages and phone calls.

-Afa finally gained a casual general labourer role at the Labour Exchange through the approaching employer’s process and started his new role at the beginning of March 2020.
+Afa finally gained a casual general labourer role at the Labour Exchange through the approaching employer’s process.
+He started his new role at the beginning of March 2020.
 Afa told his employment consultant that he was happy with his new role.
 He said that he felt he was being well looked after at his new workplace.

 *Name changed to protect privacy.